LeonSilva15/oci-generative-ai/README.md

 * Identify and discard the "distractors"
 * Start with eliminating obvious options that don't apply
 * Don't get struck at one place, mark for review
-* Always answer, words case scenario, make a guess
+* Always answer, worst case scenario make a guess